ASyed2106/Data-Structures-Complexity-and-Algorithms/Notes.md

 #### **Performance issues:**
 - Recursive algorithms can be less efficient than iterative algorithms for certain problems due to the overhead of managing the call stack and the potential for redundant computations.
 In some cases, a non-recursive approach may be more efficient and less prone to performance issues.

+#### **Lack of tail-recursion optimization: **
+In some programming languages, recursive functions may not be optimized for tail recursion, which can lead to stack overflow errors for deep or nested recursion.

 ## Linear Search
   - An algorithm designed to find a target value within a list/dataset
   - Sequentially checks all the items in a list until the target is found